netopyr/open-dolphin/README.md

   models and controllers remain on the server, presentation models are shared between client and server
 - a server may "push" commands to the client

-Presentation models follow the approach of the GRASP project.

 Project layout
 --------------